Multi-Level Group Testing with Application to One-Shot Pooled COVID-19 Tests: Multi-Level Group Testing

-According to \ac{gt} theory, for $\Ninputs$ i.i.d. tested individuals, the algorithm which maximizes the probability of finding the infected items (though not necessarily their levels) is the \ac{ml} algorithm.
+For $\Ninputs$ i.i.d. tested individuals, the probability of finding the infected items (though not necessarily their levels) is maximized by the \ac{ml} rule.
 However, its complexity is burdensome, as it has to consider $\binom{n}{k}$ options~\cite{coja2020information,aldridge2019group}.
 An efficient alternative is the \ac{dnd} algorithm, also known as column matching~\cite{kautz1964nonrandom,chan2014non,aldridge2014group}, whose time complexity is $\bigo{kn\log n}$~\cite{cohen2016secure}.
-However, it requires a greater amount of pooled measurements compared to the \ac{ml} algorithm in order to reliably identify the detective items.
-Our proposed multi-level \ac{gt} method combines the concepts of \ac{dnd} with the \ac{ml} algorithm, while extending them to operate over non-binary fields, i.e., recover multiple levels rather than just identifying which subject is defective.
-Performing \ac{dnd} on all $\Ninputs$ items using the number of tests set to allow \ac{ml} detection, i.e., $\Noutputs = (1+\epsilon) \Nsparse \log_2 \Ninputs$, results in a smaller set of PD subjects $\cP$.
-Given $\cP$, the \ac{ml} decoder has to consider significantly less options, $\binom{|\cP|}{k}$, which is likely to be computationally feasible and considerably faster than considering all $\binom{n}{k}$ combinations.
+However, it requires a greater amount of pooled measurements compared to \ac{ml} in order to reliably identify the detective items.
+The first step of our proposed multi-level \ac{gt} method combines the concepts of \ac{dnd} with the \ac{ml} algorithm, while the second step extends them to operate over non-binary fields, i.e., recover multiple levels rather than just identifying which subject is defective.
+Performing \ac{dnd} on all $\Ninputs$ items using the number of tests set to allow \ac{ml} detection, i.e., $\Noutputs = (1+\epsilon) \Nsparse \log_2 \Ninputs$ as opposed to the number of tests required for \ac{dnd}, which is $e\paren{1+\epsilon}k\log_{2}n$ \cite{chan2014non}, results in a smaller set of \ac{pd} subjects $\cP$.
+This in turn notably reduces the complexity of the recovery method.
+In Section~\ref{sec:pd_calc} we give exact expressions for $\ex{\abs{\cP}}$ after performing \ac{dnd}.
+Given $\cP$, the \ac{ml} decoder has to consider significantly less options, $\binom{|\cP|}{k}$, which is likely to be computationally feasible and considerably faster than considering all $\binom{n}{k}$ combinations, as discussed in the complexity analysis in Subsection~\ref{subsec:complexity}.

+Algorithm~\ref{alg:recovery} requires two conditions to hold.
+First, the number of \ac{pd} items, i.e., $\abs{\cP}$, should be relatively small, preferably close to $\Nsparse$, so that the \ac{ml} algorithm is feasible.
+Furthermore, for the \ac{ls} recovery method to have a unique solution, it should hold that $\rank{\AcD}=k$.
+If the solution is not unique, the algorithm may produce an undesirable output of different decisions when applied to the same pooled measurements.
+Both these requirements are numerically asserted to hold in the experimental scenarios considered in the paper, and their validity is also theoretically studied in the following section.

+We note that in this paper, we assume that the binary quantization of the tests $\qzovy$ does not have any error.
+If this does not hold, one can use the noisy variants of the \ac{dnd} and the \ac{ml} algorithms of Step 1 as known in the \ac{gt} literature \cite{atia2012boolean,chan2014non}.
+We leave this case for future work.